RafaeNoor/MISAAL/docs/pages/PassPipeline.md

    - `batch_size`: Size of batches for processing (default: 1024)
    - `working_directory`: Directory for pass-specific temporary files
    - `log_file`: Path to the log file for pass execution details
+   - `pass_configs`: Dictionary of pass-specific configurations (see Pass-Specific Configurations section)

 2. **Required Abstract Methods**
 ```python